Characters: Yu-Gi-Oh! Supporting Characters

 Jounouchi's sister who lost her eyesight, Jounouchi entered Duelist Kingdom to win the money to pay for her operation to heal her.
 She accompanies the gang for the later parts of Battle City.

 She never plays any games in the manga - her role in Battle City is to give Jonouchi her support.
 In the anime, they play her up a bit

 , especially in the Virtual World filler, and even gave some of Ryo Bakura's scenes to her because why not

 .
 The one time she duels, her deck doesn't have a theme other than the monsters are all female and religous (which goes with her former Ill Girl

 status).
 Her trump card is St. Joan.

-- Action Girl: Manages to play the part by the end of her duel with Nesbitt.
+- Action Girl: In the anime; manages to play the part by the end of her duel with Soichiro Ota.

 - Amazon Brigade: Her deck is all female monsters, though they range from the exceptionally girly Forgiving Maiden to Fallen Angel Marie the Fallen One to Lady of War St. Joan.

 - Badass Adorable

 - Beauty, Brains and Brawn: The Beauty to Anzu's Brains and Mai's Brawn.
 One could argue that in her duel alongside Ryuji and Honda she also plays this role, with Honda as the muscle, and Ryuji the brains.